lightstep/opentelemetry-prometheus-sidecar/README.md

 Lightstep for conveying information about _partial success_ when writing to the OTLP destination.
 These errors are returned using gRPC "trailers" (a.k.a. http2 response headers) and are output as metrics and logs.
-See `sidecar.points.dropped`, `sidecar.series.dropped`, and `sidecar.metrics.invalid` metrics to diagnose validation errors.
+See the `sidecar.metrics.failing` metric to diagnose validation errors.

 #### Resources